-The Board seeks someone who has an interest in public libraries, knowledge of public finance, sound judgment, a knowledge of or an interest in non-profit fundraising, an ability to work cooperatively with others and a commitment to public service.
+The Trustees sought someone who has an interest in public libraries, knowledge of public finance, sound judgment, a knowledge of or an interest in non-profit fundraising, an ability to work cooperatively with others and a commitment to public service.

 Did you know reading is good for you?
 The National Reading Campaign of Canada released a study proving just that.
 The study found that, on average, people who read have better physical and mental health.